-Ms. Miller received her undergraduate degree from Dartmouth College, graduating magna cum laude and Phi Beta Kappa, and earned her law degree from Harvard Law School, where she was an editor on the Harvard Human Rights Journal and the Harvard Latino Law Review.
-She is the recipient of Harvard Law School’s post-graduate Heyman Fellowship for government service and academic excellence and Harvard Law School’s Kaufman Fellowship for public service.
-Following law school, she clerked for the Honorable Thomas Penfield Jackson in the U.S. District Court for the District of Columbia.
-In 2017, Ms. Miller received her Certificate in Leadership Coaching from Georgetown University’s Institute for Transformational Leadership (ITL).
+Betsy earned her A.B. in Comparative Literature from Dartmouth College in 1996, graduating magna cum laude and Phi Beta Kappa.
+She earned her J.D. from Harvard Law School in 1999, where she was an editor on the Harvard Human Rights Journal and the Harvard Latino Law Review.
+Betsy is a recipient of Harvard Law School’s post-graduate Heyman Fellowship for government service and academic excellence and Harvard Law School’s Kaufman Fellowship for public service.
+Following law school, she clerked for the Honorable Thomas Penfield Jackson on the U.S. District Court for the District of Columbia.